NeXt-Warning-System/project/updates/week10.md

 * Correspond with public for those are signed up to existing Flood warning system and flood line respondents
 * Interview Preparation for External User Prototype III research sessions (w/c 22/02/21)
 * Continuing to recruit additional external user participants
+* Design sketching around the journey for Finding a location

 ## What we’re planning for next week